-- 1. Academic Biology I or Honors Biology I - 2.
-Completion or concurrent enrollment in Chemistry I or Honors Chemistry I textbook and will be supplemented with in-class activities, lecture, and lab work.
+- 1. Academic Biology I or Honors Biology I - Completion or concurrent enrollment in Chemistry I or Honors Chemistry I 2.

+Criteria for Recommendation: Final grade of B or higher in Biology I or Honors Biology I textbook and will be supplemented with in-class activities, lecture, and lab work.
 The Biology II - Honors course covers a portion of the AP curriculum and is considered a prerequisite to the Advanced Placement Biology course.
 Summer work is assigned for this course.